Vindicia/CashBoxAPISamples/Select/Java/BillSelect/Readme_BillSelect.txt

 	run.sh				- Runs the BillSelect Java sample run.bat				- Runs the BillSelect Java sample (Windows) Readme_BillSelect.txt		- This file
-	bin\Environment.propertie	- The configuration file from which soap credentials are read
+	bin\Environment.properties	- The configuration file from which soap credentials are read

 Installation